 The presence of the IVT filter is a great improvement for the Max Ci 360.
 Previously, the top custom-installed radar detector for Escort is wanting when it comes to advanced signal processing, which is translated to more false alarms being picked up.
-This time though, the machine can identify false alarms better, such as those coming from collision systems and blind spot monitoring of other vehicles, and choose to ignore them.
-It ranks as one of the best in filtering K bands, although in order to maximize this, both automode and TSR should be enabled.
+This time though, the machine can identify false alarms better, such as those coming from collision systems and blind-spot monitoring of other vehicles, and choose to ignore them.
+It ranks as one of the best in filtering K bands, although to maximize this, both automode and TSR should be enabled.

 Even if you’re operating the machine in a state that allows radar detectors, the feature would be convenient once in you’re in an unfamiliar place.
 There will be no wires and components visible to give away that you have a radar detector worth thousands of dollars.

 Escort Live and Defender Database

 With its built-in Bluetooth, the Max Ci 360 could be connected to Escort’s free app, Escort Live, so that it could access a database that other Escort users have helped fill.
 The Defender database which is a collection of speed and red-light cameras is already preloaded on the device, but it is not free for use indefinitely.